Last Updated on February 7, 2023 by Jeremy

 What You Can See at Moraine State Park

 The crown jewel of Moraine State Park is Lake Arthur, which spans over 3,000 acres inside the park.
-As such, the most popular activities to experience in this park revolve around water activities and include boating, swimming, fishing, windsurfing, and ice skating in the winter to name a few.
+As such, the most popular activities to experience in this park revolve around water activities and include boating (tours on Preston's Pearl are awesome), swimming, fishing, windsurfing, and ice skating in the winter to name a few.

-For those who like to stick to land, the park is home to 28 miles of hiking trails, six miles of mountain biking trails, a large disc golf course, 20 miles of horseback riding trails, and so much more.
+For those who like to stick to land, the park is home to 28 miles of hiking trails, seven miles of biking trails, six miles of mountain biking trails, a large disc golf course, 20 miles of horseback riding trails, and so much more.

 On our most recent exploration of the park we visited the South Shore of Lake Arthur to explore several of the popular hiking trails.
 The sights visible from these trails range from many varieties of trees (it felt like we were switching forests at times with how drastic the scenery changes- a personal favorite), bird watching, and enjoying vistas of the lake itself.